Have you ever heard of the “rule of threes”?

 The lesson here is about making consistency a pillar of your business.
 First you determine those few very important things, then you communicate them, and then you repeat them regularly.

 In our Incubator, we help you dial in your mission, vision and values, and then we help you communicate all three to your staff and clients.
-Later, in our Roadmap, Incubator graduates listen to hear if their message is being repeated by clients and staff.
+Later, in our Growth ToolKit, Incubator graduates listen to hear if their message is being repeated by clients and staff.
 When they hear it echo back to them, they know they’re running a focused, consistent business.

 If you want to coach your clients, your staff or yourself, find your three.